russellballestrini/docs/src/read.rst

 Read Single
 -----------

-Read from multiple series' using the given periodicity, time range, rollup function, and (optional) transformation function.
+Read from a single series using its key, a given periodicity, time range, rollup function, and (optional) transformation function.

 .. centered:: GET /series/key/{key}/segment/